-- Pupils in Year 5 visit the local secondary school for a taster day each year - The SENCo from the receiving secondary schools is invited to the Annual Review of - Children with EHC Plans in Year 5 - Headteachers from the two main feeder secondary schools hold an information evening at St Helen's for parent/carers/carers of Year 5 children. - Pupils in Year 6 make visits to the local secondary schools and take part in a variety of activities to prepare for transition. - The Assistant Headteacher for Inclusion has a meeting with the SENCo from the main feeder secondary schools to discuss children on the SEN register. - Additional meetings are arranged with Year 6 parent/carers and the Assistant Headteacher for Inclusion if necessary to provide information and advice about transition - All Code of Practice paperwork is passed onto the receiving secondary school. - The Assistant Headteacher for Inclusion takes some children for extra visits to the secondary school if appropriate. - The Head of Year 7 from St Bernard's visits to speak to the pupils and class teacher - The Head of Year 7 from St Thomas More visits to speak to the pupils and class teacher.
-H Curtis
+- Pupils in Year 5 visit the local secondary school for a taster day each year - The SENCo from the receiving secondary schools is invited to the Annual Review of - Statemented / EHC children in Year 5 - Headteachers from the two main feeder secondary schools hold an information evening at St Helen's for parents/carers of Year 5 children. - Pupils in Year 6 make visits to the local secondary schools and take part in a variety of activities to prepare for transition. - The Inclusion Manager has a meeting with the SENCo from the main feeder secondary schools to discuss children on the SEN register. - Additional meetings are arranged with Year 6 parents and the Inclusion Manager if necessary to provide information and advice about transition - All Code of Practice paperwork is passed onto the receiving secondary school. - The Inclusion Manager takes some children for extra visits to the secondary school if appropriate. - The Head of Year 7 from St Bernard's visits to speak to the pupils and class teacher - The Head of Year 7 from St Thomas More visits to speak to the pupils and class teacher.